 Your NOC code determines your Express Entry eligibility, TEER level, and category-based draw qualification.
 Nurses fall under several NOC codes.

-Healthcare draws have had CRS cutoffs as low as 431.
-Calculate your score to see where you stand.
+Health care category draws have often had lower CRS cutoffs than general draws.
+Calculate your score to see where you stand, then check the latest round results on canada.ca.

 Calculate CRS scoreWhy Canada Urgently Needs Nurses